zeshan9128/CRM/TECH_LEAD_PROMPTS.md

 placed back on the shelf; until that happens, they should not show as available inventory.

-Currently, all employees within the system are warehouse employees.

 ### Features / Jobs to be Done

+* Currently, all employees within the system are warehouse employees, customer service employees have not been modelled yet.
+You should modify the system to have both roles.
+Please, take into account that no employee has two roles.
-* As a warehouse employee responsible for tracking inventory (both within the warehouse and shipped to customers), I want to mark an order I receive back as "returned" so the inventory is eventually made available again for other customers.
+* As a warehouse employee responsible for tracking inventory (both within the warehouse and shipped to customers), I want to mark an order I receive back as "returned" so the inventory is eventually made available again for other orders.
+You can assume all returned products are in perfect condition and can be added to the inventory.
-* As a customer service representative responsible for high customer satisfaction, I want to be able to see a list of customers assigned to me who've had orders returned so I can fix their address after talking to them on the phone or over email.
 * As a warehouse employee, I want to be able to restock all returned product on a per-product basis to reduce the number of times I have to walk to a specific pick location.
+* As a customer service representative responsible for high customer satisfaction, I want to be able to see a list of customers who've had orders returned so I can fix their address after talking to them.
+The list of customers with issues gets reduced as their addresses get fixed.
+Marking a customer's address as fixed has no undo in this sample application.